BlackspearZero/Portfolio/README.md

 Day 27 -- Added unique name

-Day 28 -- Added Physics!!
+Day 28 -- Added physics!!

 Day 29 -- Added more physics

-Day 30 -- Added Signals
+Day 30 -- Added signals

-Day 31 -- Added Timers for Grenade and Laser.
+Day 31 -- Added timers for Grenade and Laser.
 I think maybe once I have this game done, my next challenge will be to follow his PyGame tutorial re: a Zelda-like with some Dark Souls elements, but instead of making it in PyGame, try and make it in Godot as he is making it in PyGame

+Day 32 -- Added custom signal